stan-dev/example-models/PKPD/torsten/README.md

 -------
 To install cmdStan with torsten, run the shell script script `setupTorsten.sh`.

-We are working with Stan's core development team to create a system to add and share Stan packages.
+We are working with Stan's development team to create a system to add and share Stan packages.
 In the mean time, users can download a forked version of Stan with Torsten from GitHub.
-Torsten uses features from the stan-dev, in particular the matrix exponential function.
+Torsten uses features from stan-dev, the development version of Stan.
 This means it currently requires the CmdStan interface which is the only interface up to date with stan-dev.

-When Stan releases version 2.13 (expected end of November 2016), I will update Torsten to be compatible with this realease and usable with all its interfaces, including RStan.
+When Stan releases version 2.13 (expected end of November 2016), I will update Torsten to be compatible with the new realease and usable with all its interfaces, including RStan.

 Examples